 The MTC qualification matrix is the common base for the project partners to design the Migrants take Care Toolkit.
-This Toolkit includes training activities for each Unit, which can be implemented in formal and non-formal training settings and adapted to the specific training needs of each migrant target group and the context in each partner country.
-The Toolkit can be used by Health Care training providers and by organizations for coaching migrants.
-It is expected that this training will enhance the quality of care provision
+This toolkit includes training activities for each unit, which can be implemented in formal and non-formal training settings and adapted to the specific training needs of each migrant target group and the context in each partner country.
+The partnership estimated for each Unit a min. number of learning hours which need to be adjusted to the specific learning group and the number Los that will be studied in each Unit.

+The toolkit can be used by health care training providers and by organizations for coaching migrants.
+It is expected that this training will enhance the quality of care provision.